Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Methods

-We implement the following 3D visual grounding baselines.
-Note that our primary focus is on constructing a dataset for the Cross3DVG task and understanding the components that contribute to its success.
-As a result, we do not use complex models, not pure 3D visual grounding, such as~\cite{cai20223djcg} and~\cite{chen2021d3net}, which simultaneously perform 3D dense captioning.
+The following 3D visual grounding baselines are implemented.
+Our primary emphasis is constructing a dataset for the Cross3DVG task and elucidating the components contributing to its success.
+Therefore, complex models are not used, and not pure 3D visual grounding, such as~\cite{cai20223djcg} and~\cite{chen2021d3net}, which simultaneously perform 3D dense captioning.

-\textit{\textbf{Random}}: Inspired by the previous work~\cite{chen2020scanrefer}, we prepare a random grounding method to explore the difficulty of the Cross3DVG task.
-This method randomly selects an object's bounding box from the object proposals generated by the 3D object detector module as the target object for visual grounding.
-By comparing the performance of this random method with the other baselines, we can gain insights into the feasibility of zero-shot cross-dataset 3D visual grounding.
+\textit{\textbf{Random}}: To explore the difficulty of the Cross3DVG task, we prepare a random grounding method.
+It selects a target object's bounding box randomly from the object proposals.
+Comparing the performance of this method with the other baselines yields some insights into the feasibility of zero-shot cross-dataset 3D visual grounding.

-\textit{\textbf{ObjDetBest}}: This method selects the box from the object proposals predicted by the 3D object detector module, which best matches the ground truth. \textit{ObjDetBest} allows us to evaluate the Cross3DVG performance when object localization is accurate.
+\textit{\textbf{OracleObjLoc}}: This method selects the box from the object proposals predicted by the 3D object detector module, which best matches the ground truth.
+Using this method, the Cross3DVG performance when object localization is correct can be ascertained.
+Then, it is possible to evaluate the effect of textual differences alone in two datasets on 3D visual grounding compared to our baseline method.

-\textit{\textbf{ObjOracle}}: This method uses ground truth bounding boxes of objects and selects the target object among oracles by the trained localization modules. \textit{ObjOracle} allows us to evaluate the Cross3DVG performance when 3D object detection is accurate.
+\textit{\textbf{OracleObjDet}}: This method uses ground truth object bounding boxes and selects the target by the trained localization modules.
+Using this method, the Cross3DVG performance when 3D object detection is correct is apparent.
+It is possible to evaluate the effects of 3D data differences alone in the two datasets on 3D visual grounding.

-\textit{\textbf{VoteNet+MLP (ScanRefer)}}~\cite{chen2020scanrefer}: This ScanRefer is the well-established 3D visual grounding method that uses the VoteNet~\cite{qi2019deep} to take a point cloud as input and predict object proposals within the scene.
-Then it fuses them with the encoded language feature of the input description and outputs the localization scores for the object proposals using the multi-layer perceptron (MLP).
+\textit{\textbf{VoteNet+MLP (ScanRefer)}}~\cite{chen2020scanrefer}: The ScanRefer is a well-established 3D visual grounding method that uses VoteNet~\cite{Qi_2019_ICCV} to take a point cloud as input and to predict object proposals within the scene.
+Subsequently, it fuses them with the encoded language feature of the input description and outputs the object localization scores for the object proposals using the multilayer perceptron (MLP).

-\textit{\textbf{VoteNet+Trans}}: To explore the impact of different localization modules on Cross3DVG, we introduce a model using a transformer-based localization module.
-This allows us to compare its performance with the later \textit{DETR3D + Transformer (3DVG)} model and analyze how the choice of 3D object detector influences Cross3DVG.
+\textit{\textbf{VoteNet+Trans}}: To explore the effects of different localization modules on Cross3DVG, we introduce a model using a transformer-based object localization module.
+This introduced model enables us to compare its performance with the former \textit{VoteNet+MLP} model and enables us to analyze how the choice of 3D object localization module influences Cross3DVG.